-- Sustainable Urban Mobility: Emphasizing the integration of NMT into urban planning to create environmentally friendly, low-carbon cities that reduce traffic congestion and improve air quality; - Accessibility and Equity: Promoting NMT as a means to enhance access to essential services, improve mobility for all, especially the urban poor, and ensure a just transition toward a more inclusive transport system; - Infrastructure Development: Advocating for the creation of safe, well-connected, and user-friendly NMT infrastructure, such as pedestrian pathways and cycling lanes, as key components of urban design and public transport systems; - Health and Resilience: Highlighting the role of NMT in improving public health, enhancing urban resilience to climate change, and supporting long-term social, economic, and environmental sustainability; and - Strategic Integration: Ensuring that NMT is a fundamental part of broader transport, climate, and urban development strategies to align with national and international sustainability goals.
+- Sustainable Urban Mobility: Emphasizing the integration of NMT into urban planning to create environmentally friendly, low-carbon cities that reduce traffic congestion and improve air quality; - Accessibility and Equity: Promoting NMT as a means to enhance access to essential services, improve mobility for all, especially the urban poor, and ensure a just transition toward a more inclusive transport system.
+This includes spatial planning practise that put people closer to opportunities and destinations;

+- Infrastructure Development: Advocating for the creation of safe, well-connected, and userfriendly NMT infrastructure, such as pedestrian pathways and cycling lanes, as key components of urban design and public transport systems; - Health and Resilience: Highlighting the role of NMT in improving public health, enhancing urban resilience to climate change, and supporting long-term social, economic, and environmental sustainability; and - Strategic Integration: Ensuring that NMT is a fundamental part of broader transport, climate, and urban development strategies to align with national and international sustainability goals.